unabia222045/app-dev/README.md

 # My Favorite Series

 **Demon Slayer**
-*It is about a young boy who goes in the battlefield to exerminate demons and turn his sister back into human*
+*A young boy named Tanjiro Kamado goes into the battlefield to exterminate demons and find a solution to turn his sister back into human.
+In his mission, he met different types of people who have the same goal as him, to kill evil demons and made friends.*

 **A3!**
-*A theater play company who went bankcrupt but tried hard to rise again and have its troupea reborn*
+*A theater play company named Mankai Company went bankcrupt and is in danger of being demolished.
+In order to save it from its fate, Izumi Tachibana took over the company that is originally from her father and became the director.
+She rebuilt its four main troupe: Spring, Summer, Autumn and Winter and tried their best to rise up again to the limelight with its reborn troupe and new members.*